Fenimore Chatterton

-Fenimore Chatterton (July 21, 1860 – May 9, 1958) was an American businessman, politician, and lawyer.
-He was the sixth Governor of Wyoming from April 28, 1903 until January 2, 1905.
+Fenimore Chatterton (July 21, 1860 – May 9, 1958) was an American businessman, politician, and lawyer who served as the sixth governor of Wyoming from 1903 to 1905.

 Biography

 Chatterton was born in Oswego County, New York, but raised in Washington, D.C.
 He attended the George Washington University, then Millersville State Normal School in Lancaster, Pennsylvania.
 In 1878, he moved to Sheridan, in Wyoming Territory, and set up as a businessman.
 He received a law degree from the University of Michigan in 1892.
 Chatterton married Stella Wyland Chatterton.

 Career

 In 1888, he began his political career by successfully running for treasurer and probate judge of Carbon County.
 He served time in two classes of the Wyoming State Legislature from 1890 until 1893.
 He was the Wyoming Republican state chair from 1893 to 1894.